splunk/public-o11y-docs/sp-oncall/spoc-integrations/whatsup-gold-integration-guide-victorops.rst

-WhatsUp Gold is network monitoring reimagined with advanced visualization features for faster decisions, intuitive workflows for improved productivity and the industry’s most flexible licensing approach for a superior return on your investment.
+WhatsUp Gold is network monitoring reimagined with advanced visualization features for faster decisions, intuitive workflows for improved productivity and the industry's most flexible licensing approach for a superior return on your investment.
 The following guide will walk you through this integration.